2017 Catalan independence referendum: Violence and injuries

-According to the judge, there were 218 persons injured on that day in the city of Barcelona alone, 20 of whom were agents.
+According to the judge, there were 218 persons injured on that day in the city of Barcelona alone.
 According to various sources previously reported figures for civilians and police may have been exaggerated.
 According to the Generalitat de Catalunya, 844 people requested the services of the Catalan emergency health service, this number includes people with irritation by gas and anxiety attacks.
 Of those injured, most were minor, but four people were hospitalised by the emergency health service and of those, two were in serious condition, one due to impact from a rubber ball in the eye in the protests, the other for unrelated causes.

 There was a police charge near school Ramon Llull.
 When police officers tried to enter inside the polling station, voters responded with a sit-in protest to block their way in.
 Few minutes later more anti-riot police was deployed in the zone and they could find the way in after breaking the polling station door.
 Police officers confiscated the ballot boxes, some of them with votes inside.
 In their way out, voters blocked the passage of the police cars standing or sitting in front of the police vehicles.
 Some of them harassing and throwing fences, umbrellas and other objects against the agents, among them the man who was subsequently injured in the eye.
 The agents responded shooting rubber balls.
 The man injured by the rubber ball lost the vision in one eye and he sued 3 members of the Spanish National Police, adducing that one shot him directly to his face.
 One witness, the journalist who recorded the images, testified he saw that a police officer pointed and shot horizontally, directly against demonstrators at a distance not exceeding 15 meters, hitting and injuring the man in the eye, which can be seen in the footage; according to four witnesses, there was no unrest at the moment the police charge and shots took place.
 13 police officers are being investigated for their actions in that polling station, even though the agent that shot the rubber bullet has not been identified yet.